 At the same time, many of the causes of disasters are not local.
 Flooding in one area can be affected by deforestation several kilometers away.
 One single local authority cannot resolve all risk factors.
 Therefore, it is also necessary to work with networks and associations of municipalities on a larger scale.

-"i call for the need of world leaders to address climate change and reduce the increasing risk of disasters - and world leaders must include Mayors, townships and community leaders."
-Ban Ki-Moon, United Nations Secretary-General
+"I call for the need of world leaders to address climate change and reduce the increasing risk climate change and world leaders must include of disasters - and world leaders must include Mayors, townships and community leaders."